ZapDos7/design-patterns-examples/README.md

 ## Pattern 3: The Prototype Pattern

+Makes copies of one original object.

+Useful when...
+ - we wish to create an object similar to one already created
+ - creating a new instance is a memory intense process (faster app, shorter & cleaner code)
+ - we want to keep the app agnostic to how an object is created
+ - classes are loaded dynamically

+This allows for cloned entities to still be modified.

+Elements:
+ - abstract prototype class, with a `clone()` method.
+ - concrete implementations which override the `clone()` method.

 ## Pattern 4: The Factory Method Pattern

 ## Pattern 5: The Abstract Factory Pattern